 This is the first time the pair had collaborated on a script since 1996, and features numerous Digi callbacks, including the puppet B.W., mad scientist Dr Derek Doctors, and an infamous Man's Daddy joke.

-It goes tantalisingly close to being commissioned for a series, but sadly misses out.
+Despite being well-received, it sadly misses out on being comissioned for a series.
 The pilot episode is available to watch in full on Vimeo.

 4 MAY 2007